diogoaurelio/schedoscopeWiki/Setting-up-a-Schedoscope-Project.md

 For running Schedoscope, the template utilizes the exec Maven plugin which assembles a classpath from the Maven dependencies and launches the Schedoscope REST service right out of the project folder.

-In real-world production deployment scenarios, you should probably follow a different deployment / bundling / lanuching strategy.
+In real-world production deployment scenarios, you should probably follow a different deployment / bundling / launching strategy.

 Basic options are:
 - create and distribute a fat jar using the Maven assembly plugin;